CheeChizzle/Tech-Scholars-Project-chigozirim/README.md

 As Mrs. Terrell, you must keep all the students awake before Mrs. Anna J. Coope, the principal of M Street High School, walks in.

+### 🚨Note🚨
+- You must be on a computer to play this game
+- Use arrow keys to navigate the classroom
+- Refresh the page to play again

 ### Enjoy!